Visual Artists Rights Act: Application and effect

 VARA's application is limited to visual works that fall within a narrowly defined category.
 However, for works that do fall within the category of protected works, VARA imposes substantial restrictions on any modification or removal of those works.
 Purchasers of the works must obtain written waivers from the author if they wish to exercise any of the exclusive rights under VARA.

 This has particularly been an issue for those that commission public sculptures.
 Absent a waiver, artists could effectively veto decisions to remove their structures from their benefactor's land.
-In a 2006 decision involving public sculptures that were removed from the park for which they were created, the United States Court of Appeals for the First Circuit ruled that VARA does not protect location as a component of site-specific work.
+In a 2006 decision involving public sculptures that were removed from the park for which they were created, the Court of Appeals for the First Circuit ruled that VARA does not protect location as a component of site-specific work.
 VARA covered works can be moved as long as the move does not constitute "destruction, distortion, or mutilation."
 However, one artist has claimed "The moment that the sculpture is removed, it will be destroyed, because it cannot be what it is anywhere else."